 When Jason was old enough, he returned to Iôlcos to claim the throne.
-King Pelias was very smart and sent Jason on a dangerous and impossible adventure.
+However, King Pelias was clever and sent Jason on a dangerous and impossible adventure.
 He told Jason he could have the throne if he retrieved the fleece of the Golden Ram from King Aeëtes in Colchis (Medea’s father).

 Jason assembled his crew called the Argonauts.
 They went on many adventures until they eventually reached Colchis.

 Who Were The Argonauts?

-The Argonauts were Jason’s band of travelers that accompanied him on his ship, The Argo.
-In the many years that The Argo sailed, its crew nearly reached 50 and boasts such legendary names as the god Heracles and the great bard Orpheus.
+The Argonauts were Jason’s band of travelers joining him on his ship, The Argo.
+In the many years The Argo sailed, its crew nearly reached 50 and boasts such legendary names as the god Heracles and the great bard Orpheus.

 Jason and Medea The Princess of Colchis

 When Jason and the Argonauts arrived in Colchis, the kingdom of King Aeëtes, they were met with several challenges.
 To start, King Aeëtes told Jason he’d only give him the Golden Fleece if he accomplish three tasks: harness fire-breathing bulls to cultivate and plow a field, then fight and kill a local dragon who never sleeps, and lastly, sow the dragon’s teeth into the plowed field.